paukuk/Word-cloud/README.md

 particular text or subject, in which the size of each word indicates its frequency or importance.

-Word cloud is going to be used to depict keyword metadata(tags) on websites, or to visualize free form text.
+Word cloud is going to be used to visualize free form text.

 Please report bugs in Word cloud to paukuk@gmail.com.